Engineering smarter, greener, safer solutions for the steel industry

 - Its multi-purpose design enables the Scrap Box to be used to transport a wide range of freight, unlike traditional open top containers that could only be used for scrap metal.
 This eliminates waste in the supply chain; each Scrap Box can be shipped back to Tasmania carrying general freight, rather than coming back empty.

 Greater commercial value

 - Being larger than a traditional container, the Scrap Box improves supply chain efficiency and provides increased value for customers; up to 45 per cent more freight can be transported in a single container for no additional cost.

 - Because of the improved efficiency brought to the supply chain by the Scrap Box, more than 200,000 kilometres of truck movements have been taken off Tasmanian roads since its introduction – a significant reduction in environmental impact.

 The Scrap Box is a prime example of Toll’s continual endeavour to find better, safer, more efficient ways to do business.

-Collaborating closely its customers and industry experts throughout a five year period, Toll Tasmania was able to develop and deliver a solution that drives value – not just for Toll, but for our customers and the broader industry.
+Collaborating closely its customers and industry experts throughout a five year period, Toll was able to develop and deliver a solution that drives value – not just for us, but for our customers and the broader industry.